 I have my work in two museum exhibitions this fall- one in New York and the other in New Jersey- these should be strong shows.
 The exhibition, The Right Amount of Wrong is in New York is at the ISE Cultural Foundation and A Clay Bestiary will show at the Hunterdon Museum in Clinton, New Jersey.

-All images © Roxanne Jackson : Website
+Roxanne Jackson links : Website